This is the traditional recipe for Hungarian plum dumplings with sweet, mashed potato dough and breadcrumbs crust.

-First of all let me begin by telling you that this is not my recipe, this wonderful plum dumplings dessert was made by my mom.
-I tried to make it a bit healthier by substituting some of the ingredients.
-For example instead of sugar I used honey and sucanat; also I lowered the amount of oil used in the original recipe.
+This is how my mom makes the plum dumplings each Fall and the way she taught me how to make them.
+I slightly modified the recipe, trying to make it a bit healthier by substituting some of the ingredients.
+For example, instead of refined sugar, I used honey and dates sugar and also I lowered the amount of oil used in the original recipe.

-- 1 tbsp unrefined sunflower oil
+- 2 Tbsps sunflower oil

 - 25 plums, pitted